bcnmy/docs/docs/tutorials/sessions/useBatchSession.md

 ---
-sidebar_label: "Use MultiSession"
+sidebar_label: "Use a batch session"
-sidebar_position: 8
+sidebar_position: 4
-title: "Use MultiSession"
+title: "Use a batch session"
 ---

 ### Overview

 This tutorial demonstrates how to use a multi session with viem and the Biconomy Smart Account with the `@biconomy/account` SDK.
-The provided code assumes you have a Biconomy Paymaster API key, and a valid session setup during the [previous step](./createMultiSession).
+The provided code assumes you have a Biconomy Paymaster API key, and a valid session setup during the [previous step](./createBatchSession).
 The following is appropriately viewed from the perspective of a dapp, looking to make txs on a users behalf.

 You can get your Biconomy Paymaster API key from the dashboard [here](https://dashboard.biconomy.io/).